Logo

 5. Endometriosis

-Ovulation Pain and Fertility
+Pain during ovulation and Fertility

 While it can be uncomfortable, it may also serve as a natural indicator of fertility.
 Women who experience it may have a better understanding of their fertile window and can plan accordingly when trying to conceive.

-Ovulation Pain and Birth Control
+Pain during Ovulation and Birth Control

 Treatment and Coping Strategies